amized/Stickytable/README.md

 Features:

+* Written in pure javascript, no jQuery or framework needed
 * Completely responsive and plays nice with touch devices
 * Make both the row and column headers sticky
 * Have any number of rows and columns in your table